top of page

 LEIGH GARRETT

-Leigh Garrett is the Chief Executive Officer of OARS Community Transitions and the Centre for Restorative Justice.
-Leigh has been a passionate advocate for restorative approaches to justice since 1996.
-In 1997 he established the Centre for Restorative Justice – a response to significant community feeling that different approaches to justice were needed to ensure that the current Criminal Justice System did not contribute even further to the damage and harm experienced by victims of crime.
+As Chief Executive Officer of OARS CT for 32 years and the founder of the Centre for Restorative Justice (CRJ), Leigh’s transition to retirement in January 2026 marks the close of an extensive chapter.
+His leadership leaves CRJ with a founding legacy grounded in unwavering advocacy for restorative approaches to justice.
+In 1997 he established the Centre for Restorative Justice – a response to significant community feeling that different approaches to justice were needed to ensure that the current criminal justice system did not further contribute to the damage and harm experienced by victims of crime.

 Many victims are happier with the process and the outcome of restorative conferencing than they are of traditional court processes.

-Leigh has developed restorative approaches in schools in South Australia and the CRJ has trained hundreds of teachers and assisted many schools, both Government and Independent.
-The Centre has also assisted businesses with conflict resolution.
+Leigh developed restorative approaches in schools in South Australia and CRJ has trained hundreds of teachers and assisted many schools, both Government and Independent.
+That work now continues through the Centre 4 Restorative Practices.
+CRJ has also assisted businesses with conflict resolution.

-Leigh has a degree in Education, a Graduate Diploma in Occupational Health Management and a Masters Degree in Business Administration.
+Leigh's degree in Education, Graduate Diploma in Occupational Health Management and Masters Degree in Business Administration, saw him able to utilise his diverse skills to build CRJ into the South Australian community entity it is today.

 Leigh was engaged as a Consultant by the Thailand Government to assist in implementing Restorative Justice in the Youth and Family Courts.

-He has previously been a Ministerial appointee of the SA Correctional Services Advisory Council and is a Life Member of the South Australian Council of Social Services (SACOSS).
-Leigh is currently:
+He had previously been a Ministerial appointee of the SA Correctional Services Advisory Council and is a Life Member of the South Australian Council of Social Services (SACOSS).
+Leigh continues his advocacy with these local and national appointments:

 In 2002 Leigh’s achievements in the Not-For-Profit sector were recognised when he was awarded the National ‘CEO of the Year for the NFP Sector’ by Equity Trustees.